quicwg/base-drafts/draft-ietf-quic-transport.md

 it MAY send smaller datagrams.
 Sending padded datagrams ensures that the server is not overly constrained by the amplification restriction.

-In order to prevent a handshake deadlock as a result of the server being unable to send, clients SHOULD send a packet upon a handshake timeout, as described in
+Packet loss, e.g., of the server's Handshake packet, can cause a situation in which the server cannot send becaus of the anti-amplification limit and the client has no data to send.
+In order to prevent a handshake deadlock as a result of this situation, clients SHOULD send a packet upon a handshake timeout, as described in
 {{QUIC-RECOVERY}}.
 If the client has no data to retransmit and does not have Handshake keys, it SHOULD send an Initial packet in a UDP datagram of at least 1200 bytes.
 If the client has Handshake keys, it SHOULD send a Handshake packet.

 A server might wish to validate the client address before starting the cryptographic handshake.
 QUIC uses a token in the Initial packet to provide